leolpaz/Responsive-Design/README.md

 # Responsive Design

-> On this project I made a responsive copy of the new web home page
+> On this project I made a responsive copy of The New Web home page

 ![screenshot](https://github.com/leolpaz/Responsive-Design/blob/features2/app_screenshot.png)

-I made a copy of the new web homepage keeping it responsive for different screen sizes
+I made a copy of The New Web homepage keeping it responsive for different screen sizes

 ## Live Demo